SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 What does this gut rehab cost calculator actually estimate?

-A planning-range feasibility budget for a residential gut rehab — the dollar number an operator uses to decide walk, bid, or kill before calling contractors.
+A planning-range feasibility budget for a residential gut rehab — the dollar number you'd use to decide walk, bid, or kill before calling contractors.
 Not a contractor bid.
-The engine sums 14 line items (design, permits, demo, foundation, framing, envelope, electrical, plumbing, HVAC, insulation/drywall, paint/flooring/tile, kitchen/bath, exterior, appliances) plus computed contingency and (in GC mode) overhead.
-Numbers are SiteworkMath planning ranges anchored on Assembly Service IL Chicago data, HomeAdvisor / Fixr / Angi cross-checks, and flipper experience.
+What the engine sums: 14 line items — design, permits, demo, foundation, framing, envelope, electrical, plumbing, HVAC, insulation/drywall, paint/flooring/tile, kitchen/bath, exterior, appliances — plus computed contingency.
+In GC-managed mode, GC overhead and profit also gets a line.
+Where the numbers come from: Planning ranges anchored on Chicago-area residential cost data and cross-checked against the national cost-guide aggregators, with operator flipper experience overlaid on the high-risk lines.
+Methodology section below the FAQ lists the specific anchors.

 Why is the output a range instead of a single number?

-Because every honest gut-rehab estimate is a range, and a single number on a feasibility decision is false confidence.
-Each line carries a confidence label (high / medium / rough); high-confidence lines like appliances run a tighter ±10% band, and rough-confidence lines like kitchen-and-bath finishes run a wider ±32% band.
-Active Rehab Leak Check flags widen the bands further on the lines they affect.
-The total is what you'd actually need liquid + reserve for, not a marketing-grade single dollar figure.
+Because every honest gut-rehab estimate is a range.
+A single number on a feasibility decision is false confidence.
+How the bands work: Each line carries a confidence label.
+High-confidence lines (appliances, permits) run a tighter ±10% band.
+Rough-confidence lines (kitchen/bath finishes, exterior) run a wider ±32% band.
+What widens the bands further: Active Rehab Leak Check flags raise the per-line band on every line they affect.
+What the total represents: The dollar amount you'd actually need liquid plus reserve for — not a marketing-grade single dollar figure.

 What is the Rehab Leak Check?

-Seven property-specific risk-flag inputs that modulate the contingency band and raise specific line items: pre-1980 home (broad older-home asbestos-material and dump-fee heuristic — lead-based paint and EPA RRP are a separate pre-1978 trigger), visible water damage, galvanized plumbing, knob-and-tube wiring, foundation cracks, bad subfloor visible, and strict permit jurisdiction.
-Each flag carries documented per-line sensitivities — knob-and-tube raises electrical by 35% and adds to demo and insulation; foundation cracks raise foundation by 50% and add to framing.
-The Contingency Drivers list under the budget summary shows exactly which flags moved the band, so the methodology is transparent rather than a black box.
+Seven property-specific risk-flag inputs that modulate the contingency band and raise specific line items based on what you can see at the walk-through.
+The seven flags: • Pre-1980 home — older-home asbestos-material and dump-fee heuristic.
+(Lead-based paint is a separate pre-1978 issue.) • Visible water damage. • Galvanized plumbing. • Knob-and-tube wiring. • Foundation cracks. • Bad subfloor visible. • Strict permit jurisdiction.
+What each flag does: Documented per-line sensitivities.
+Example: knob-and-tube raises the electrical line by 35% and adds to demo and insulation.
+Foundation cracks raise foundation by 50% and add to framing.
+Where this surfaces: The Contingency Drivers list under the budget summary shows exactly which flags moved the band — the methodology is transparent, not a black box.

 What's the difference between GC-managed and Owner-builder mode?